Aliases for ULK2 Gene

 Previous GeneCards Identifiers for ULK2 Gene

 This gene encodes a protein that is similar to a serine/threonine kinase in C. elegans which is involved in axonal elongation.
 The structure of this protein is similar to the C. elegans protein in that both proteins have an N-terminal kinase domain, a central proline/serine rich (PS) domain, and a C-terminal (C) domain.
 The gene is located within the Smith-Magenis syndrome region on chromosome 17.
 Alternatively spliced transcript variants encoding the same protein have been identified. [provided by RefSeq, Dec 2008]

 GeneCards Summary for ULK2 Gene

 ULK2 (Unc-51 Like Autophagy Activating Kinase 2) is a Protein Coding gene.
-Among its related pathways are Insulin receptor signalling cascade and Translation Insulin regulation of translation.
-GO annotations related to this gene include protein serine/threonine kinase activity.
+Among its related pathways are mTOR signalling and Translation Insulin regulation of translation.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is ULK3.

 UniProtKB/Swiss-Prot for ULK2 Gene